 - Root check: A simple app that tells you if your device has been rooted.
 The new design gives a clear overview of all the information and with beautiful transitions allows you to easily navigate through the app

-- Local Cast: stream PDFs, images, videos and music locally from device to device.
+- Local Cast: stream PDFs, images, videos, and music locally from device to device.
 Local Cast’s new design makes it even easier to share files and a more pleasant experience for users to use.

-- Now Browser: While Chrome just got its make over, Now Browser had already got a new Material Design making it the first browser on Android to get one.
+- Now Browser: While Chrome just got its make-over, Now Browser had already got a new Material Design making it the first browser on Android to get one.

-All though the list is quiet small, we expect many more apps to get redesigned once Android L officially launches with popular apps like Facebook, Twitter, Instagram and Whatsapp making use of Material Design.
+All though the list is quite small, we expect many more apps to get redesigned once Android L officially launches with popular apps like Facebook, Twitter, Instagram and Whatsapp making use of Material Design.